 As a procedural matter, before the insured may seek such special damages in a legal action, the insured must first submit a complaint to the Administration under § 27-1001.
 The Administration then has ninety (90) days within which to render a decision on the complaint.

-The provisions of § 3-1701 and §27-1001 do not apply to claims made by an insured against an insurer regarding the handling of a third-party coverage claim.
+The provisions of § 3-1701 and §27-1001 do not apply to claims made by against an individual or an insurer regarding the handling of a third-party coverage claim.

 II.
 PROCEDURAL BACKGROUND